obulka/blink_raymarch/README.md

 ### ray_march

+Updated to work with the v2.0.0 codebase, but no features added since v1.0.0.
+I lost my Nuke license so I may not upgrade this to include the many features of the 'path_march' node.

 This gizmo renders the scene using a ray marching algorithm, with support for hdri image based lighting.
 You can input a standard nuke camera and the perspective projection, axes, and world space coordinates, will match that of Nuke's native scanline renderer, and general 3D system.

 The AOV options are: